Azure/AzLoadBalancerMigration/README.md

 # Azure Load Balancer Upgrade and Migration Modules

-This repository hosts multiple modules related to migration and upgrade of Azure Load Balancers.
+This repository hosts multiple modules related to migration and upgrade of Azure Load Balancers and Public IPs.

 ## Azure Basic Load Balancer Upgrade